-- a) Employees must ensure that a Catering Vendor representative gains custody of the stock. - b) Employees are responsible for documenting On Board Orders (OBO ORDER), On Board Changes (OB CHG +/-), Onboard Spoilage (OBS CNDM) and Total Count figures on the "Transfer Out Form" (896). - On hand end of trip counts (On Hand EOT) are required when there is LSA to LSA transfer en route, on all First Class Acela trips, and in locations where trains are topped off by the Catering Vendor. - Employees are required to provide a copy of the "Transfer Out Form" (896) to the receiving employee or Catering Vendor. - Point of Sale (POS): Employees using POS must perform the LSA to LSAtransfer or End of Trip functions in the POS system. - c) The LSA must record any exceptions that occur during a trip that impact accounting (specifics of service disruptions, credit card gratuity variance, etc.) on the appropriate Food and Beverage envelope and on the "Transfer Out Form" (896) Accounting Page under the Notes Section, or on the "POS Trains, Food & Beverage Sales Reports" envelope (NRPC 3276). - d) Completed "Food and Beverage Sales Reports" envelope must be submitted to the crew base or designated location at the end of the trip before departing Amtrak premises. - e) The LSAs must record and submit any supporting documentation.
+- a) Employees must ensure that a Catering Vendor representative gains custody of the stock. - b) Employees are responsible for documenting On Board Orders (OBO ORDER), On Board Changes - (OB CHG +/-), Onboard Spoilage (OBS CNDM) and Total Count figures on the "Transfer Out Form" (896).
+On hand end of trip counts (On Hand EOT) are required when there is LSA to LSA transfer en route, - On hand end of the counts (of hand 201) are required when there is 25A to 25A transfer en found on all First Class Acela trips, and in locations where trains are topped off by the Catering Vendor.
+Employees are required to provide a copy of the "Transfer Out Form" (896) to the receiving - Employees are required to provide a copy of the mansher out romm (850) to the receiving employees or Catering Vendor.
+Dript of Sele (2005).
+Employees using DOS must perform the LSA to LSA transfer or End of Trip - Point of Sale (POS): Employees using POS must perform the LSA to LSAtransfer or End of Trip functions in the POS system. - c) The LSA must record any exceptions that occur during a trip that impact accounting (specifics of service disruptions, credit card gratuity variance, etc.) on the appropriate Food and Beverage envelope and on the "Transfer Out Form" (896) Accounting Page under the Notes Section, or on the "POS Trains, Food & Beverage Sales Reports" envelope (NRPC 3276). - d) Completed "Food and Beverage Sales Reports" envelope must be submitted to the crew base or designated location at the end of the trip before departing Amtrak premises. - e) The LSAs must record and submit any supporting documentation.
 Including completing the "Transfer Out Form" (896) Money Page as follows: